yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/ProblemSet02/SetupInstructions.md

 - The plant (average expected) and picked (actual) weight is in kilograms
 - The picked amount is the number of items (one carrot, one beet, an ear of corn, one tomato, one radish) picked.

-DataSetup:
+DataSetup
 ----------------
 The queries to create the tables and the data to be inserted are already provided in the folder.
 Run these queries against the database to have your tables and data ready.